 Anyone interested in transforming from hotel hoppers to seasonal renters should take advantage of the tight-knit nature of Northern Michigan communities, Dane says.

 “First and foremost, I’d recommend talking to people.
-Strike up conversation when you are riding the chairlift, ask around when out to dinner, or hanging in the lodge.
+Strike up a conversation when you are riding the chairlift, ask around when out to dinner, or hanging in the lodge.
 Word of mouth is the best way to learn what’s available.”

 “We also checked with the Chamber of Commerce,” Nancy says.
 “It’s amazing what’s out there—families can choose from houses or condos, cabins or hotel suites.
 A lot of the rentals will save you money, and for people who travel Up North to ski every weekend anyway, it’s worth it just to have going back and forth be less of a hassle.”